rnapoles/trunk-qooxdoo-contrib-code/trunk/qooxdoo-contrib/qcl-php/0.2/README.txt

 a PHP json-rpc backend, providing features  that are commonly needed for web  application development.

-The trunk version works with:
+The 0.2 version of the backend works with:

 - qooxdoo 0.8-1.0
 - PHP4/5